alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-25-rule-on-disobeys-the-rulers.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: Ruling on the one who disobeys the rulers
 date: 2024-07-25
 hijri: Muharram 19, 1446 AH
-source: Al-Ijabat al-Muhimmah fee Mashakil il-Mudlahimmah by Muhammad bin Fahad al-Husayn
-category: [fatwas,sects,rulership]
-locale: en
 lang: en
-translated_by: Abul-Irbad Abid Zargar
-summary: If he criticises the ruler, then this is the madhab of the Khawarij who criticise the rulers, speak about them and incite the people against them.
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan
+publisher: alsalafiyyah@icloud.com
+source: Al-Ijabat al-Muhimmah fee Mashakil il-Mudlahimmah by Muhammad bin Fahad al-Husayn
+summary: If he criticises the ruler, then this is the madhab of the Khawarij who criticise the rulers, speak about them and incite the people against them.
+title: Ruling on the one who disobeys the rulers
+translated_by: Abul-Irbad Abid Zargar
 ---

 ### Question: